+AO2 Reflection

-nature and limitations of own research report and how and why own personal e/s researched may have changed during the research process.
-Level Mark Range Indicative Descriptors 4 5 Reflection on the scope, nature and limitations of the research is clear and cogent.
+• Reflect on the scope, nature and limitations of own research report and how and why own personal viewpoints of the issue/s researched may have changed during the research process.

+, 5 Level Mark Range Indicative Descriptors 4 5 Reflection on the scope, nature and limitations of the research is clear and cogent.
 Reflection shows a thoughtful and mature approach to how and why personal viewpoints may have altered during the research process.
-3 3-4 • Clear and well-considered reflection on the scope and limitations of the research.
+3 3-4 Clear and well-considered reflection on the scope and limitations of the research.
 Reasoned reflection of how and why personal viewpoints may have altered is related clearly to the research process.
-2 2 • Some reflection on the scope and/or limitations of the research.
+2 2 Some reflection on the scope and/or limitations of the research.
 Reflection of how and why personal viewpoints may have altered is related to the research process.
 1 1 Limited reflection on the scope of the research.
-Any reflection of how and why personal viewpoints may have altered lacks reference to the researc process.
+Any reflection of how and why personal viewpoints may have altered lacks reference to the research process.
 0 0 A mark of zero should be awarded for no creditable content.

-AO3 Communication citatio Provi on techniques. de an oral explan throughout the report using appropriate academic terms, referencing and ation and justification of own report findings, choice and use of research ploay. citatio Provi on techniques. de an oral explan ods and methodo ation and justification of own report findings, choice and use of research ology. citatio Provio meth on techniques. de an oral explan ation and justification of own report findings, choice and use of research ology.
-Indicative Descriptors The report is very well organised and very clear to follow.
-Academic terms and conventions are used consistently and precisely throughout th report.
-Very clear and convincing explanation and justification of report findings, citatio Provie meth Level on techniques. de an oral explan ods and methodo Mark Range ation and justification of own report findings, choice and use of research ology.
-Indicative Descriptors The report is very well organised and very clear to follow.
-Academic terms and conventions are used consistently and precisely throughout the report. citatio Provio meth Level 4 on techniques. de an oral explan ods and methodo Mark Range 9-10 ation and justification of own report findings, choice and use of research ology.
-Indicative Descriptors The report is very well organised and very clear to follow.
-Academic terms and conventions are used consistently and precisely throughout th report.
-Very clear and convincing explanation and justification of report findings, choice and use of research methods and methodology.
-The report is well organised and clear to follow.
-Academic terms and conventions are used consistently methodology.
-The report is well organised and clear to follow.
-Academic terms and conventions are used consistently and precisely throughout most of the report.
-Clear and convincing explanation and justification of report findings, citation Provio meth 4 4 on techniques. de an oral explan ods and methodo Mark Range 9-10 6-8 ation and justification of own report findings, choice and use of research ology.
-Indicative Descriptors The report is very well organised and very clear to follow.
-Academic terms and conventions are used consistently and precisely throughout th report.
-Very clear and convincing explanation and justification of report findings, choice and use of research methods and methodology.
-The report is well organised and clear to follow.
-Academic terms and conventions are used consistently and precisely throughout most of the report.
-Clear and convincing explanation and justification of report findings, choice and use of research methods and methodology.
-The report is organised and fairly clear to follow.
-Academic terms and conventions are evident but are used inconsistently at times or lack precision.
-Some explanation and justification of report findings, choice and use of research methods.
-The report is limited in organisation and is unclear to follow.
-Academic terms and conventions may be evident but are used inconsistently and/or lack precision. citation Provie meth 4 3 2 on techniques. de an oral explan ods and methodo Mark Range 9-10 6-8 3-5 ation and justification of own report findings, choice and use of research ology.
-Indicative Descriptors The report is very well organised and very clear to follow.
+AO3 Communication

+- Communicate clearly throughout the report using appropriate academic terms, referencing and citation techniques. - Provide an oral explanation and justification of own report findings, choice and use of research methods and methodology.

+Level Mark Range Indicative Descriptors 4 9-10 The report is very well organised and very clear to follow.
 Academic terms and conventions are used consistently and precisely throughout the report.
 Very clear and convincing explanation and justification of report findings, choice and use of research methods and methodology.
-The report is well organised and clear to follow.
+3 6-8 The report is well organised and clear to follow.
 Academic terms and conventions are used consistently and precisely throughout most of the report.
 Clear and convincing explanation and justification of report findings, choice and use of research methods and methodology.
-The report is organised and fairly clear to follow.
+2 3-5 The report is organised and fairly clear to follow.
 Academic terms and conventions are evident but are used inconsistently at times or lack precision.
 Some explanation and justification of report findings, choice and use of research methods.
+1 1-2 The report is limited in organisation and is unclear to follow.
+Academic terms and conventions may be evident but are used inconsistently and/or lack precision.
+Limited and unconvincing explanation and justification of report findings.
+0 0 A mark of zero should be awarded for no creditable content.